Sue0x7c31/Daireader/README.md

-# Daireader
+# Diareader
-A customized dairy reader made with dart.
+A customized diary reader made with dart.